-This irresistible and easy Pumpkin Snickerdoodles cookie recipe made with pumpkin spice.
+This easy Pumpkin Snickerdoodles cookie recipe is absolutely irresistable and is made with pumpkin spice.
 This quick cookies resemble your favorite pumpkin pie using pumpkin puree.
 These will be an instant family hit, perfect for any get together or at home party!

 Be sure to check out our other fall favorite treats like Fall Maple Cookies and pumpkin inspired recipes like, Banana Pumpkin Muffins, Pumpkin Bars, and pumpkin chocolate swirl bread.
-Add these to a tasty Halloween charcuterie board.
+Add these and our Halloween Strawberries to a tasty Halloween charcuterie board.

 Jump to: